The 4th Industrial Revolution

 This is the first of the mechanical automation to create a huge breakthrough in productivity and consistency of production.
 The earliest examples are steam and water driven textile mills and weaving machines.
 These completely change the way cloth was produced in the 1800s.

 This is the production line.
 Now you might immediately think of Henry Ford here, but he was not the first by a long shot.
-Early examples are meat production moving away from shopping blocks where all of an animal was butchered to a line where at each station a different step of the butchering took place.
+Early examples are meat production moving away from chopping blocks where all of an animal was butchered to a line where at each station a different step of the butchering took place.

 Regardless of the example, the modern production mass volume technique was now in play.